meg768/tesla-api-request/README.md

 Instead, this module supports authentication so you don´t have to worry about it.
 It also handles the renewal of access tokens.

-Simply provide a Tesla "refresh token" and this module lets you send GET and POST request to access your vehicle.
+Simply provide a Tesla "refresh token" and a vehicle identification number (VIN) and this module lets you send GET and POST request to access your vehicle.

 It is light weight and no dependencies.